 “Our whole focus is being a bridge to care, a bridge to addiction treatment,” says AHOPE director Sarah Mackin.

 That bridge includes a physician and an oversized white van that parks daily in one of four overdose hot spots around Boston.
-The Care Zone van, funded by the Kraft Center for Community Health at Massachusetts General Hospital, is one of a half dozen or so projects across the country testing models for this theory: If the U.S. wants to end the opioid epidemic, it must make treatment as available as drugs.
+The native american singles, funded by the Kraft Center for Community Health at Massachusetts General Hospital, is one of a half dozen or so projects across the country testing models for this theory: If the U.S. wants to end the opioid epidemic, it must make treatment as available as drugs.